 Too much heat is not safe for anyone.
 It is even riskier if you are older or have health problems.
 It is important to get relief from the heat quickly.
 If not, you might begin to feel confused or faint.
 Your heart could become stressed and stop beating.

 Being hot for too long can be a problem.
 It can cause several illnesses, all grouped under the name hyperthermia (hy-per-THER-mee-uh):

-- Heat syncope is a sudden dizziness that may happen when you are active during hot weather.
-If you take a kind of heart medication called a beta blocker or are unused to hot weather, you are even more likely to feel faint.
-Drinking water, putting your legs up, and resting in a cool place should make the dizzy feeling go away.
+Heat syncope is a sudden dizziness that can happen when you are active in hot weather.
+If you take a heart medication called a beta blocker or are not used to hot weather, you are even more likely to feel faint.
+Rest in a cool place, put your legs up, and drink water to make the dizzy feeling go away.

 Heat cramps are the painful tightening of muscles in your stomach, arms, or legs.
 Cramps can result from hard work or exercise.
-While your body temperature and pulse usually stay normal during heat cramps, your skin may feel moist and cool.
+Though your body temperature and pulse usually stay normal during heat cramps, your skin may feel moist and cool.
 Find a way to cool your body down.
 Rest in the shade or in a cool building.
 Drink plenty of fluids, but not those with alcohol or caffeine.

 Things you can do to lower your risk of heat-related illness:

 Drink plenty of liquids, such as water or fruit or vegetable juices.
 Stay away from drinks containing alcohol or caffeine.
 If your doctor has told you to limit your liquids, ask what you should do when it is very hot.

 If you live in a home or apartment without fans or air conditioning, try to keep your house as cool as possible.
 Limit your use of the oven.
 Keep your shades, blinds, or curtains closed during the hottest part of the day.
 Open your windows at night.

 If your house is hot, try to spend time during mid-day some place that has air conditioning—for example, go to the shopping mall, movies, library, senior center, or a friend’s house.